Guidelines for Ringers Challenge

-The purpose of Ringers competitions is to reward improvement in play.
-The
+The purpose of the Ringers Competition is to reward improvement of play.
+This is a year-long

-The challenge in the Ringers competition is for each player to improve their gross scores on each hole over the course of the year.
-The ringers score is the total of the lowest gross scores on each hole for each of the courses.
+The challenge in the Ringers Competition is for each player to improve their GROSS scores on each hole over the course of the year.
+The Ringers score is the total of the lowest scores on each hole for each of the courses.
 The more you play, the better your chances!

-Competition for Ringers awards shall begin on November 1, 2018 and end on October 31, 2019 during ORLGA play only.
-ORLGA play is defined as Monday and Wednesday weekly play, the Member Guest tournament, and the President’s Cup competition.
-The Ringers participants must maintain an established handicap at Ocean Ridge Plantation, must pay the $35 annual ORLGA dues and the $5 Ringers fee by February 1, 2019.
+Competition for Ringers awards shall begin on November 1st and end on October 31st of the following year during ORLGA play only.
+ORLGA play is defined as Monday and Wednesday weekly play, Wednesday PALS, the President’s Cup Competition, the first day of the various Ringers tournaments, and the ORLGA Ladies Club Championship tournament.
+The Ringers participants must maintain an established USGA handicap, must pay the $40.00 annual ORLGA dues and the $8.00 Ringers fee by February 1st of each year.

-On ORLGA play days, the tournament directors will place the Ringers box for that course at the
+On ORLGA play days the game coordinators will place the Ringers box for that course on the game meeting table.

-In addition to the gross scores, each participant shall record the numbers of birdies, chip-ins and other significant milestones such as breaking 100 for the first time, on the back side of the Ringers sheet.
-(See the back side of the Ringers sheet below for an example.)
+In addition to the gross scores, each participant shall record the date and the number of birdies and chip-ins on the back of the Ringers Card.

 Front of the Ringers Sheet